 Megillas Shir HaShirim (The Scroll of Song of Songs) was written around the Jewish year 2934 (826 BCE) by King Solomon and set by the Anshei Knesses Hagedolah (The Men of the Great Assembly) as one of the written works of the Torah.
 This is one of the most emotive works in all scripture.

 This work has been the most mistranslated of all scripture.
 Simple reading of this megillah (scroll) will not grant any understanding of this work at all!
 It is fair to say that this work is the most difficult to translate and most likely to be misinterpreted and misunderstood of any work in the Jewish lexicon.
 Only with authoritative classical commentaries can one grasp even the bear meaning and reference of each verse.
-Warning: Nothing about this work can be understood if one reads it superficially without a commentary explaining the meaning of each verse.
-Indeed, our sages explain you’re guaranteed to get the wrong meaning of every verse unless you do so.
+Indeed, our sages explain you’re guaranteed to get the wrong meaning of every verse unless you understand the commentaries explanation.

-As such, the translation and discussion of each verse will be primarily based on the commentaries of Rashi (Rabbi Shlomo Yitzchaki 1040-1105 CE), the Midrash Rabbah (Midrash Chazisa) with its commentary the Eitz Yosef, the Talmud and the commentary of the Alshich HaKodosh (Rabbi Moshe Alshich 1508-1593) called Shoshanas Ha’amukim.
-This shows how much background knowledge is expected before one approaches even the translation of Shir HaShirim, let alone understanding its underlying themes.
+As such, the translation and discussion of each verse will be primarily based on the commentaries of Rashi (Rabbi Shlomo Yitzchaki 1040-1105 CE), the Midrash Rabbah (Midrash Chazisa) with its commentary the Eitz Yosef, the Talmud, and the commentary of the Alshich HaKodosh (Rabbi Moshe Alshich 1508-1593) called Shoshanas Ha’amukim.

 In this course, Rabbi Mordechai Goodman, of Jewish Education in Manchester (JEM), provides background and cultural placement of related ideas, chapter overviews and deep verse-by-verse analysis.
 This course also explores some of the essential themes running through Megillas Shir HaShirim.
 We hope this will provide you deep insight into, and appreciation of, the messages of this most profound and deeply stimulating Megillah.